dfelinto/blender-manual/manual/interface/controls/templates/color_ramp.rst

    :HSV/HSL:
       Blends colors by first converting to HSV or HSL, mixing, then combining again.
-      This has the advantage of maintaining saturation between different hues, where RGB would de-saturate, this allows for a richer gradient.
+      This has the advantage of maintaining saturation between different hues, where RGB would de-saturate.
+This allows for a richer gradient.

 .. _bpy.types.ColorRamp.hue_interpolation:
 .. _bpy.types.ColorRamp.interpolation:

 Color Interpolation
-   Enables you to choose the types of calculations for the color interpolation for each color stop.
+   The interpolation method to use across the ramp.

    RGB
       :B-Spline: Uses a B-spline interpolation for the color stops.